 Patients dealing with other medical conditions such as high blood pressure, kidney or liver disease, heart disease, and glaucoma are advised to reconsider their use of OTC allergy medicines.

-South Florida Sinus and Allergy Center Will Keep Your Allergies at Bay
+Florida Sinus & Snoring Specialists Will Keep Your Allergies at Bay

 If you’re currently keeping your allergy symptoms at bay using retail, over-the-counter treatments, then you are likely at the mercy of your allergies themselves.
-South Florida Sinus and Allergy Center can help you pursue a quality of life not offered by OTC medicines.
+Florida Sinus & Snoring Specialists can help you pursue a quality of life not offered by OTC medicines.
 Contact us today at 954-983-1211 to request a consultation with Dr. Mandel.